TeoMendoza/PedalogicalDocs/docs/On Boarding.md

 }
 ```

+This stylesheet provides utility classes for layout, typography, buttons, cards, tables, and forms.
+You will use these styles in the next steps when building the front end of the onboarding page.

+---

+## Step 9

-Step 9 - Almost done!
-Since this is a backend focused exercise, we will not go through anything past the basics of front end development.
-These are things we are confident you can learn on your own (much of the project will have things you can look at for reference!).
-Replace your entire OnBoarding.razor.cs file with the following code.
+Almost done.
+Since this is a backend focused exercise, we will only cover the basics of front end development here.
+You can learn more by exploring existing pages in the project for reference.

+**Important correction:** replace the contents of your `OnBoarding.razor` file, not the `.razor.cs` file, with the markup below.

 ```html
 @page "/OnBoarding"
 @inherits AiTutor.Components.OnBoarding.OnBoardingComponent